Is tree planting really the best way of fighting climate change?

 Derived from Latin, it’s related to the word ‘impoverished’, which you probably have heard.
 But not a poor person: a poor ecosystem.
 One that’s lacking in ‘numbers or variety of species’.

-That’s what many scientists call secondary (young) tropical forests, because they have so much less biodiversity than primary (old-growth) ones.
+That’s what many scientists call secondary (young) tropical forests – like the ones created by reforestation efforts – because they have so much less biodiversity than primary (old-growth) ecosystems.

-That’s why, in so many cases, wildlife won’t move into secondary forests.
-One study found that animals might only come back to a restored forest after 150 years!
+That’s why, in so many cases, wildlife won’t move into restored forests.
+One study found that animals might only come back after 150 years!

 That’s way too long.

-Endangered species and wildlife and birds need our help now.
-They can’t afford to wait 50 to 150 (or 4,000!) years for ecosystems to possibly recover.
+Endangered animals and birds need our help now.
+They can’t afford to wait 50 to 150 (or 4,000!) years for ecosystems to hopefully recover.
 They’ll go extinct first.

 A few interesting statistics

 - Singapore has almost ten times more restored forest than original forest.
-But the new forest only supports 60% as many species as the original forest.
+But it only supports 60% as many species as the original forest.

 - An international team of scientists found that primary, natural forests contain more biodiversity and carbon than restored forests of any stage.